SaltyGoo/saltygoo.github.io/_posts/2020-11-13-return-to-sender.md

 You turn [sum] HD of constructs or summoned creatures against their creator/summoner.
 Creatures that fail their save are turned against the one who sent them against you with the same level of hostility.

-If you invest 4 dice or more in this spell, the effect becomes permanent.
+If you invest 4 dice or more in this spell and inscribe your [Sigil](/spells/#lexicon), the effect becomes permanent.

 ###### *Return + Owner*